top of page

 yet never contained.

-Thinking back it’s like it always was, only as you get closer there’s the feeling they could still be there, waiting.
-For some moments you watch for a sign, only there is none.
-So, you keep walking, across the hills towards the sand, towards the light, to somewhere you have always known, to sensations never forgotten.'
+And, perhaps little has changed as you get closer, the feeling they could be there waiting, the tricks our mind forever plays.
+And, for some moments you even watch for a sign, a name spoken, a familiar sound, across the hills to the sea, towards the light, to somewhere you have always known, to sensations never forgotten.